tepiddust/loko-cleaner/README.md

 A Loko-AI extension which allows to clean input data by removing duplicates from a JSON objects list or by replacing None or empty values with a specified non-empty value.
 Have you ever tried to import a CSV file or a JSON list of objects into, for example, an SQL based database?
 How many times have you seen the "Cannot insert the value NULL into column 'column_name'"?
 With this extension you can clean and sanitize data before the database import

-# :bulb: How does it work?
+# :wrench: How does it work?
 loko-cleaner deep dive into any input list, with heterogeneous or non-heterogeneous values.
 It searches for duplicates and keeps only the first occurrence.
 It also can search for None or empty values that can be replaced with any custom value

 ### Configuration